Villano I: Personal life

-José de Jesús Díaz Mendoza was the second son of José Díaz Velazquez and Lupita Mendoza.
-His brothers, like himself all became wrestlers: luchadors; Alfredo (Villano II), Arturo (Villano III), Raymundo (Villano V) and Tomás (Villano IV).
-Lupita Mendoza died in 1986, his older brother Alfredo died in 1989, and his father José Diaz died on April 16, 2003.
+José de Jesús Díaz Mendoza was the second son of José Díaz Velazquez and Guadalupe "Lupita" Mendoza.
+His brothers, like himself all became wrestlers: Alfredo (Villano II), Arturo (Villano III), Raymundo (Villano V) and Tomás (Villano IV).
+His mother Lupita died in 1986, his older brother Alfredo died in 1989, and his father José Diaz died on April 16, 2003.
 Díaz was adamant that his sons get a good education instead of becoming wrestlers, wishing that they become lawyers or doctors as he wanted to spare them the physical suffering he experienced himself.
 Once he realized that his two oldest sons had begun wrestling under masks he agreed to train them and help their wrestling careers.
 He was also instrumental in training the rest of his sons, although he insisted they both get college degrees before they were allowed to begin wrestling.
-Since his youngest son Tomás finished his education first he became known as "Villano IV" while Raymundo, the second youngest son, became "Villano V".
-José de Jesús was married to Delia Valero, daughter of an influential lucha magazine writer/owner, and together the couple had two daughters Alma Guadalupe and Blanca Olivia.
+Since his youngest son Tomás finished his education first, he became known as "Villano IV" while Raymundo, the second youngest son, became "Villano V".
+José de Jesús was married to Delia Valero, daughter of an influential lucha magazine writer/owner, and together the couple had two daughters, Alma Guadalupe and Blanca Olivia.

 Death

-In late 2000 José de Jesús Díaz had undergone brain surgery to correct a coagulum caused by the hard bumps taken during his wrestling career.
+In late 2000, José de Jesús Díaz had undergone brain surgery for a blood clot caused by the hard bumps taken during his wrestling career.
 In the days leading up to January 4, 2001, he had been talking about getting back in shape for a retirement match but his health took a turn for the worse on January 4.
 The official cause of the death was a heart attack caused by a cerebral haemorrhage.
 He was buried the next day, wearing the Villano mask and a cape with the UWA logo on it.
 The funeral was attended by a number of luchadors, including the Brazos family, Perro Aguayo, Cien Caras, Universo 2000, El Felino, Ringo Mendoza, and others.